The astronotes

 In 1967, as a college junior, Jim Garlow, first tenor, formed a gospel quartet called The Sonics, with second tenor Steve Cummings, baritone Gary Sawyer, bass Jim Fookes, and guitarist Travis Hutchison.
 All were students at the time at Miltonvale Wesleyan College in Kansas (now relocated, and known as Oklahoma Wesleyan University).
 All were majoring in pastoral ministry.
 All became pastors, and remained so throughout their adulthood.
 Almost six decades later, all remain good friends, though geographically scattered: Jim G. (California), Steve (Colorado) Gary (New York) Jim F (Iowa) and Travis (Texas).

 Jim used to say, “We probably weren’t great musically, but somehow, God really did bless us.
-We saw God move, drawing people to him, in services when we sang.
+We saw God move, drawing people to Him, in services when we sang.
 He chose to somehow use us.”
 May these old classic songs bless you.

 The 45 ALBUM